 While the dollar pricing may seem like a bargain, you could also find many of these items on sale at your grocery store for less.
 In particular, grocery supercenters such as Walmart seem to win the price war for canned and boxed foods.

 Quality concerns also get kitchen knives placed on the do-not-buy list.

-In a pinch, dollar store batteries will work just fine, but don’t expect them to run like the brand names.
+In a pinch, dollar-store batteries will work just fine, but don’t expect them to work like the brand names.

 If they’re super cheap, they still may be worth the tradeoff.
 You’ll need to decide for yourself.